Benefits of Full Depth Squats

 Some consider this unsafe for the knees or lower back, while others claim it’s just a waste of energy.
 But if you seek to increase your strength, power, and muscle development then you should be digging deeper into your squats.

-The Benefits of Full Depth Squats
+Several Benefits of Full Depth Squats

 Here are the benefits most don’t generally understand and assume other beliefs simply because somebody else told them not to.
 Sure, not everyone can perform a squat below parallel at the start, but the body can be trained to over time unless there are medical reasons for not being capable.